BASIC RECOMMENDATIONS FOR ACCESS PANELS INSTALLATION.

 The base on which the hatch is installed must be sturdy and stable.
 In drywall bases, for reliability, it is desirable to use reinforced UA profiles or ordinary profiles reinforced with wooden beams.
 Tying plasterboard bases to the main walls is required.

-Before laying the tiles, the hatch door must be moderately loaded in any way to close all the gaps in the hinges.
+Before laying the tiles, the access door must be moderately loaded in any way to close all the gaps in the hinges.

 When laying tiles on the wall where the panel is installed, it is advisable to start with the panel.
 Glue the tiles on the door, wait until the glue has completely set, and check for opening and closing.
 Then, tile around the panel without using crosses on the bottom and sides.
 The gaps along the perimeter of the door at the panel must be at least 1.5 mm.